 Literature.
 Howard 1971.

 Birds currently recognized as members of the genus Callipepla include those formerly placed in Lophortyx and Colinus.
-The two species of Callipepla in our region are of similar size and difficult to discriminate on osteological grounds.
+The two species of Callipepla in the eastern part of our region are of similar size and difficult to discriminate on osteological grounds.

 Early/Early-Mid Wisconsin: Sabertooth Camel Maze (Harris 1993; cf.).